gladkia/igvR/README.md

 for interactive commands.
 When that feature is available, I will merge igvR and igvShiny.

-The package is fully documented [here](https://paul-shannon.github.io/igvR/index.html).
+The package is fully documented [here](https://paul-shannon.github.io/igvR/index.html), with full function reference and many examples in vignettes (see the **Articles** menu).

 ![alttag](https://paul-shannon.github.io/igvR/articles/images/ctcfBam-07.png)